raspberrypilearning/cricket/en/step_4.md

 --- task ---

-Check if all wickets have been lost.
+Check if no wickets remain.

 ```blocks3
 when I receive [wicket! v]